 Division 1 — General

-89. Application of Part
+89. Term used: mortgage

 In this Part, a reference to a mortgage is reference to a mortgage given by a person other than a body corporate to the extent that it secures the payment of a debt or other pecuniary obligation, or the performance of any other obligation, under a regulated contract.

-90. Obligations under mortgage not to exceed obligations under contract
+90. Mortgagee’s obligations not to exceed contract’s obligations

 (1) A provision in a mortgage relating to a regulated contract that requires or purports to require or secures or purports to secure payment or performance under the contract by the debtor or by a guarantor of the debtor of a debt or other pecuniary obligation or any other obligation of an amount or to an extent that exceeds the payment or performance —